 To top it off (literally and figuratively) the box came with a salted caramel packet which I thought could also use a kick of Jack Daniels.

-While the brownies bake, empty the salted caramel packet into a small saucepan.
-Add about 2 tablespoons of Jack and heat on low, stirring occasionally to cook out the alcohol.
+While the brownies are baking, empty the salted caramel packet into a small saucepan.
+Add the remaining 2 tablespoons of Jack Daniels, stirring occasionally over medium to medium-low heat simmering for 2 minutes.

-After the brownies are baked, the Jack-Caramel mixture is drizzled over the top of the brownies for a burst of flavor.
+After the brownies are baked, drizzle the caramel mixture over the top, dividing between them.

-I used my leftover Jack Daniels for these Grilled Spicy Chicken Wings.
+I used the leftover Jack Daniels for these Grilled Spicy Chicken Wings.
 Enjoy!

-Boozy Brownies ~ rich, moist brownies loaded with flavor + a simple salted caramel drizzle on top.
+Boozy Brownies ~ rich fudgy Jack Daniels laced brownies with a salted caramel drizzle on top.